Ijad Madisch: Career

 From 2000 to 2007, Ijad Madisch studied medicine at the Hannover Medical School (MHH) and worked in the US at the Massachusetts General Hospital, Boston, Harvard Medical School.
-From 2002 to 2008, he studied computer sciences at the University of Hagen, but didn't complete this degree.
+From 2002 to 2008, he studied computer sciences at the University of Hagen, but did not complete this degree.

 In 2007, Madisch received his doctorate from the MHH in the field of virology with summa cum laude for his work entitled "Molecular Phylogeny and Bioinformatic Analysis as the basis for the typing of human adenoviruses and for the design of organ-specific gene therapy adenoviral vectors".
 He received the doctoral prize from MHH for this thesis.

 From 2008 to 2010, he went back to Massachusetts General Hospital as a postdoctoral researcher.
 During this time, Madisch won the Young Investigator Prize of the Radiological Society of North America (RSNA) in Chicago for the project "High-resolution volume CT imaging of tissue-engineered bone growth: correlation between imaging, bio-mechanical strength, and protein transcription analysis".

 The decisive factor for his move to the United States was the desire to found ResearchGate, the social network which is specifically created for scientists to exchange their research projects and results.
 Since 2010, he is the head of the digital platform as chief executive officer (CEO) and has raised 87.6M $ from Bill Gates, Benchmark (venture capital firm), Founders Fund, Goldman Sachs, Ashton Kutcher and others.

 Time Magazine named Ijad Madisch a Next Generation Leader.

 He also is a member of the selection committee for the Breakthrough Prize Junior Challenge founded by Sergey Brin, Priscilla Chan and Mark Zuckerberg, Yuri Milner and Julia Milner, and Anne Wojcicki.

 After a telephone request from the German Chancellor Angela Merkel, Ijad Madisch became on 22 August 2018 a member of the 10-member Digital Council of the Cabinet of Germany.